sempercuriosus/sempercuriosus/README.md

 👋 Hi, I’m @sempercuriosus

 👀 I’m interested in
-- C#
-- Dotnet Core
+- C# and Dotnet Core
-- Python
-- T-SQL
-- Web Development
+- Web Development in the form of JavaScript and React

 🌱 I’m currently learning
 - Dependency Injection
-- Hotwire
-- Revisiting HTML and CSS.
+- React refreshing my JavaScript, HTML, and CSS.

 📫 Reach me via email or send me a message!